title

 Articles of Confederation and Hard Times to Shay's Rebellion

-Lenders from the mother country and former colonial loyalists had been calling in their debts -- as happens in economic downturns.
+Lenders from the mother country and former colonial loyalists had been calling in their debts – as happens in economic downturns.
 And in 1785 and 1786, debtors were demanding state laws for protection.
 Massachusetts had no laws to cushion debtors against lenders and people were frustrated with their state government's lack of action.
-At the end of 1786, frustration resulted in armed rebellion -- Shays' Rebellion -- which spread to the whole of New England.
-Shays had at least a couple of thousand followers, most of them farmers.
+At the end of 1786, frustration resulted in armed rebellion – Shays' Rebellion – which spread to the whole of New England.
+Daniel Shays had at least a couple thousand followers, most of them farmers.
 The governor of Massachusetts assembled militiamen to defend the courts and government property and to pursue the new rebels.
 The rebellion was crushed in six months.
 The rebels scattered and took advantage of a general amnesty.
 Two leaders of the rebellion, John Bly and Charles Rose, were hanged for treason.

-Copyright © 2002-2010 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.